Skokoo/ImCurvin/CONTRIBUTING.md

 ---

+Bug reports are welcome!
+Please report them in the Issues section.

+# Submitting code change.

+Code contributions are welcome tho!
+Please submit your changes via a Pull Request.
+However, before you submit a Pull Request, please read this first.

 ## Core Guidelines

 To maintain the project's integrity, all code modifications and data pull requests must adhere to these rules: